Mastering PCAP Review: Essential Guide for Analysts & Engineers

 • Reconstructing TCP/UDP Streams: Allowing analysts to view the complete application-level data exchange, such as an HTTP request and response, or a file transfer.

-null Key Features Used in Wireshark
+Key Features Used in Wireshark

 Leveraging Wireshark’s features effectively can dramatically speed up the analysis process: